 Decter Mannequinsalways have a square bottom in the shoulder-fitting slot.
 The washer in the arm fitting is a rectangle not an octagon.

-Late model Asian mannequins almost always have a round foot rod only.
+Late model mannequins imported from China almost always have a round foot rod only.
 The shoulder fitting is quite a bit like a Decter but a little smaller in diameter and width of slot.
 For some reason the imports figure you wish to display pants but not with shoes!

 Wolf & Vine for many years molded a hole in the head to facilitate the placement of glass eyes instead of painted fiberglass ones.
 The head was molded with no eyes and the ordered pair were installed later.

 The body was molded separately from the head an there is a 1/4″-20 threaded insert in the neck for hanging.
 The head was bonded on the neck, the eyes installed and the hole in the head capped with a Styrofoam plug.
 The manufacturer’s name was molded in near the top rear of the hole.

 D.G.
 Williams are similar to the above but require a larger hole in the key way.
 The thickness of the plate is a heavier, but not a double.
 They frequently use a large square push/pull fitting to join the top to the bottom.

 If none of these photos look like your mannequin, there is still a possibility that you might have a highly desirable mannequin.
 We recommend you post photos of your mannequin on the Facebook group Vintage Mannequins.
 There are members there from all over the world who have a passion for collecting mannequins.
 Many of the members were former visual merchandisers or worked at some of the mannequin companies.
 The collective knowledge of the group members is amazing.

 These Sears mannequins tend to have heavy shoulders on the arm part and usually have a dark complexion on the Red side.
 Dark colored Wolf & Vines tend more towards the brown.